james-rowland/plexVera/README.md

 plexVera
 =======

-Program to integrate Plex with Vera.
+Program to integrate Plex with Vera (also doubles as an unraid plugin).

-Based on the work done by bstascavage https://github.com/bstascavage/plexHue
+Based on the work done by bstascavage https://github.com/bstascavage/plexHue.

 ## Introduction